| Stave

 `What

-Idol has displaced you.' he rejoined.
+Idol has displaced you.' he rejoined. `A

-golden one.'
+golden one.' `This

 is the even-handed dealing of the world.' he said. `There is nothing